 = Access Restricted

 ICBA Supports Hoenig Proposal.
-ICBA supports FDIC Vice Chairman Tom Hoenig’s proposal for restructuring the banking system.
-Under the Hoenig proposal, banks would be restricted to the core activities of making loans and taking deposits and would be prohibited from engaging in dealing and market making, brokerage, and proprietary trading.
+ICBA supports FDIC Vice Chairman Tom Hoenig’s proposal to restructure banking organizations.
+Under the Hoenig proposal, banks would be restricted to core banking activities of making loans and taking deposits and would be prohibited from engaging certain non-banking activities such as dealing and market making, brokerage, and proprietary trading.
 In addition, banking organizations would be prohibited from holding “complicated” securities such as multilayer structure securities (e.g., CDOs) because of the difficulty determining and monitoring their credit quality.
 The Hoenig proposal would better align the interests of banks and their customers.
 Trading activities can set up a conflict of interest between a bank and its customers.
-The proposal would reduce risk among large financial institutions and the shadow banks and improve overall stability in the financial system.
+The proposal would reduce risk among large financial institutions and shadow banks and improve overall stability in the financial system.

 Return to ICBA Policy Resolutions